petermcLBL/fftx/docs/introduction.rst

 end that interprets the details of the algorithms from the FFTX API, which it treats as a DSL for algorithm specification.

-A key feature of the FFTX API is the concept of nested plans, or "plans of plans".
-The individual steps of the algorithm are described by FFTW-like plans, then collected together as part of a compound plan that presents the entire algorithm as a single kernel.

 As part of the build process, the application is compiled and run in *observe* mode, when FFTX follows the execution path through calls into the FFTX API while implementing the calls with simple unoptimized